persuaded9041/poke-solus-rgb/README.md

 <img src="screenshots/solus-blue-gbc-title.png">
 </p>

-Pokémon Solus RGB is a near-vanilla "purist" romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
+Pokémon Solus RGB is a near-vanilla "faithful" romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
 It is based on the [disassembly of Pokémon Red and Blue][pokered].

 For a detailed look at all the changes in this romhack, check out the [feature log][featurelog].